How to Ask What Kids Are FeelingEn Español

 “If you can name it, you can tame it,” says Dr. Bubrick.

 His final note is just as applicable to kids as to their adult minders.
 Don’t spin out.
 Don’t catastrophize.
-And remind kids that no, their friends aren’t having secret sleepovers or hitting the playground.
-We’re all stuck at home together.
+And remind kids that no, their friends aren’t having secret sleepovers without them.
+We’re all stuck with the same limits.

 “We want to help kids stay in the moment.
 It’s so easy to get wrapped up in the unknown.
 All we know is what’s happening to us right now.
 We have each other.
 We’re connected to our friends.
 Let’s focus on that.
 We’ll deal with tomorrow, tomorrow,” he says.